vinta/fuck-coding-interviews/README.md

-# coding-interviews
+# fuck-coding-interviews

-This repository is created by [a clumsy programmer](https://leetcode.com/vinta/) who always struggles with coding problems on LeetCode, even some **Easy** questions.
+This repository is created by [a clumsy programmer](https://leetcode.com/vinta/) who always struggles with coding problems on LeetCode, even with some **Easy** questions.

 > How on earth can I ever think of a solution like that in an interview?!